Reliable Analytics for Disease Indicators (ReADI)

 How anonymous is the data?

 - We have designed the study to make the data as anonymous as possible.
 Your research coordinator will provide you with an anonymized participant ID that will be used in place of your name for all data collection and storage.
-There will be no more than 3 “keyholders” – project persons entrusted with access to the mapping of your name and participant ID.
 This mapping is necessary for providing rewards or following up if any issues arise.

 - To maintain anonymity, you should not reveal your participant ID to anyone else.

 How long is the study?

 - The study is ongoing through 2021.
 We would like for participants to be enrolled for at least 2 months.

 What will I have to do if I join the study?